ROCm/rocm-install-on-linux/docs/install/3rd-party/tensorflow-install.rst

 Use a prebuilt Docker image with TensorFlow pre-installed
 --------------------------------------------------------------------------------

+The recommended setup to get a TensorFlow environment is through Docker, as it avoids potential installation issues.
+The tested, prebuilt image includes TensorFlow, ROCm, and other dependencies.
+See :ref:`tensorflow-docker-support`.
 To install ROCm on bare metal, follow :doc:`/install/install-overview`.
-The recommended option to get a TensorFlow environment is through Docker.

-Using Docker provides portability and access to a prebuilt Docker image that has been rigorously tested within AMD.
-This can also save compilation time and should perform as tested and mitigate potential installation issues.
-See :ref:`tensorflow-docker-support`

-Follow these steps:

-1. Pull the latest public TensorFlow Docker image.
+1. Download the latest public `TensorFlow Docker image <<https://hub.docker.com/r/rocm/tensorflow>`__.

    .. code-block:: shell